AlgorithmAiden/CelluBots/README.md

 # CelluBots
-Still heavily in progress, not usefull for anyone except me
+Still heavily in progress, not useful for anyone except me